 We’ve got you covered.
-Here are our 8 easy verandah décor ideas, picked out because they’re both simple and inexpensive, yet incredibly effective.
+Here are our 8 easy décor ideas, picked out because they’re both simple and inexpensive, yet incredibly effective.

 Also, pick out your colour and pattern themes from the beginning and stick with them for a consistent but elegant touch.
 Here we go: